 Your body’s protein requirements change depending on how many calories from carbs and fat you are eating.
 When you restrict carbs while you are on the ketogenic diet, for example, you must eat more protein to maintain your health and your muscle mass.

 Here are some suggestions to help you find your ideal daily protein intake:

-- If you’re sedentary, we suggest between 0.6g and 0.8g protein per pound of body weight.
+- If you’re sedentary, we suggest between 0.6g and 0.8g protein per pound of lean body mass.

-- If you’re active, we suggest between 0.8g and 1.0g protein per pound of body weight.
+- If you’re active, we suggest between 0.8g and 1.0g protein per pound of lean body mass.

-- If you lift weights, we suggest between 1.0g and 1.2g protein per pound of body weight.
+- If you lift weights, we suggest between 1.0g and 1.2g protein per pound of lean body mass.

 Studies also suggest that you should increase your protein intake if you are restricting calories and/or if you have a lower body fat percentage.
 Whether you are lean or in a calorie deficit to lose weight, it is important to stay at the higher end of the protein ranges that are suggested above.